cedric-lal/boba-bundle/client/README.md

 ### `npm start`

-NOTE: npm install to run before this command
+NOTE: npm install to run before this command/
 NOTE: You need to start the backend API in order to search for package information

 Runs the app in the development mode.